rameshmangali/RISCV/README.md

 1. Click on the **Power Report** to check the power consumption of both the synthesis and implementation phases.

+You can view the [Power Report](https://github.com/rameshmangali/RISCV/blob/main/Power%20Analysis_synthesis.pdf) for more details.

 ---

 ## Step 23: Timing Analysis